openflighthpc/cloud-cost-reporter/README.md

 When creating instances via CloudFormation, related resources will need to be explicitly tagged regardless of when you add tags to the instance (see https://aws.amazon.com/premiumsupport/knowledge-center/cloudformation-instance-tag-root-volume/ for more details).

 It is recommended to check that all expected resources (IPs, volumes, etc/) have the expected tag before configuring the project tracking.
-It is reocmmended that tags are added even if the intention is to track by account, to allow for greater flexibility and accuracy if a second project is later added to the same account.
+It is recommended that tags are added even if the intention is to track by account, to allow for greater flexibility and accuracy if a second project is later added to the same account.

 ##### Node type specificity